William Henry Dietz

 William Henry "Lone Star" Dietz (August 17, 1884 – July 20, 1964) was an American football player and coach.
-He served as the head football coach at Washington State University (1915–1917), Purdue University (1921), Louisiana Tech University (1922–1923), University of Wyoming (1924–1926), Haskell Institute—now known as Haskell Indian Nations University (1929–1932), and Albright College (1937–1942).
-From 1933 to 1934, Dietz served as the head coach for the National Football League's Boston Redskins, where he tallied a mark of 11–11–2.
-He was inducted into the College Football Hall of Fame as a coach in 2012.
+He served as the head college football coach at Washington State University, Purdue University, Louisiana Tech University, University of Wyoming, Haskell Institute—now known as Haskell Indian Nations University, and Albright College.
+Dietz was also head coach for the Boston Redskins of the National Football League (NFL).
+He was inducted into the College Football Hall of Fame in 2012.

 Early life

-According to census records and to his birth certificate, he was born William Henry Dietz, or "Willie," on August 17, 1884, in Rice Lake, Wisconsin, at 16 West Humbird Street.
+Dietz was born on August 17, 1884, in Rice Lake, Wisconsin.
 His father William Wallace Dietz, settled in the area in 1871 and was elected county sheriff in 1877.
 His father married Leanna Ginder in November 1879.

 Dietz was an employee of and briefly claimed to attend Oklahoma's Chilocco Indian Agricultural School.
 He left the school after appearing in one football game for them and did not graduate.
 He attended Macalester College in Minnesota in 1902 and 1903.
 Dietz enrolled at the Carlisle Indian School in Pennsylvania beginning in 1907 and was a star player for their football team.